jeremyckahn/rekapi/docs/getting_started.md

 });
 ````

-The Actor's `render` method can do whatever you want it to, really.
+The Actor's `draw` method can do whatever you want it to, really.
 The idea is
-that the `context` and `state` parameters are computed by the `Kapi` Model, and
+that the `context` and `state` parameters are computed by `kapi`, and then
-then expressed visually on the `<canvas>` by the Actor's `render` method.
+rendered to the `<canvas>` by the Actor's `draw` method.
-`setup` and `teardown` are methods that get called when the Actor is added and
-removed from the Kapi instance.

-Now that we have an Actor instance, we just need to add it to the Kapi:
+Now that we have an Actor instance, we just need to add it to `kapi`:

 ````javascript
 kapi.addActor(actor);